farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 ### 2.3 Running Hubble
 To run the Hubble commands, go to the Hubble app (`cd apps/hubble`) and run the `yarn` commands.

-1. `yarn idenfity create` to create a ID
+1. `yarn identity create` to create a ID
 2. Follow the instructions to set [connect to a network](./networks.md)
 3. `yarn start --eth-rpc-url <your ETH-RPC-URL> --eth-mainnet-rpc-url <your ETH-mainnet-RPC-URL`

 ### 2.3 Upgrading Hubble
-To upgrade hubble, simply `git pull` to get the latest version of the source and run the build steps again. (`yarn install && yarn build`)
+To upgrade hubble, find the latest [release tag](https://github.com/farcasterxyz/hub-monorepo/releases) and checkout that version and build.

+- `git fetch --tags` to fetch the latest tags
+- `git checkout @farcaster/hubble@<verison>` to checkout the specific version.
+Replace the tag with the version you want to check out.
+- `yarn install && yarn build` to build Hubble.